-In 2015, I graduated from SOAS, University of London with a masters’ degree in the Anthropology of Food.
-My final dissertation on the craft of artisan bakers has led to published writing on the subject of bread and bakers.
-The degree programme consolidated many years of food related practical work and research within heritage, culture, education and community projects.
+In 2019 I started a funded PhD project that will look at how the digital and physical food worlds (the spaces we make and share stories of food) are interconnected.
+I have worked on food related projects and research within heritage, culture, education and community projects.
 These projects include www.cultureofthecountryside and www.woodbridgetidemill.org and, food education programmes within schools and communities.
 As a public food anthropologist I have written journal articles, a book chapter, guides, reports, policy frameworks, website entries, and presented papers at conferences.
-My consultation specialisms are how food heritage can inspire modern eating (which includes recipe research and creation, traditional skills and bygone ingredients) and urban food security.
-I curate food experiences to enliven, inform or communicate www.anthropologistsofeating.org that deepen and contextualise my writing.
+My consultation specialisms are how the internet impacts what we eat, that food heritage can inspire modern eating (which includes recipe research and creation, traditional skills and bygone ingredients) and urban food security.
+I co-curate food experiences to enliven, inform or communicate www.anthropologistsofeating.org that deepen and contextualise my writing.

 English Conversational French